microsoftgraph/msgraph-beta-sdk-java/README.md

 Get started with the Microsoft Graph SDK for Java by integrating the [Microsoft Graph API](https://graph.microsoft.io/en-us/getting-started) into your Java application!

+> **Note:** this SDK allows you to build applications using the [beta](https://docs.microsoft.com/en-us/graph/use-the-api#version) of Microsoft Graph.
+If you want to use the production supported Microsoft Graph APIs under v1.0, use our [v1.0 SDK](https://github.com/microsoftgraph/msgraph-sdk-java) instead.

 ## 1. Installation

 ### 1.1 Install via Gradle